Utilizing Longitudinal Chest X-Rays and Reports to Pre-Fill Radiology Reports: Abstract

 \section{Abstract}

-Despite the reduction in turn-around times in radiology reports with the use of speech recognition software, persistent communication errors can significantly impact the interpretation of the radiology report.
-Pre-filling a radiology report holds promise in mitigating reporting errors, and despite efforts in the literature to generate medical reports, there exists a lack of approaches that exploit the longitudinal nature of patient visit records in the MIMIC-CXR dataset.
-To address this gap, we propose to use longitudinal multi-modal data, i.e., previous patient visit CXR, current visit CXR, and previous visit report, to pre-fill the ``findings'' section of a current patient visit report.
-We first gathered the longitudinal visit information for 26,625 patients from the MIMIC-CXR dataset and created a new dataset called \textit{Longitudinal-MIMIC}.
-With this new dataset, a transformer-based model was trained to capture the information from longitudinal patient visit records containing multi-modal data (CXR images + reports) via a cross-attention-based multi-modal fusion module and a hierarchical memory-driven decoder.
-In contrast to previous work that only uses current visit data as input to train a model, our work exploits the longitudinal information available to pre-fill the ``findings'' section of radiology reports.
-Experiments show that our approach outperforms several recent approaches by $\geq$3\% on F1 score, and $\geq$2\% for BLEU-4, METEOR and ROUGE-L respectively.
-The dataset and code will be made publicly available.
+Despite the reduction in turn-around times in radiology reporting with the use of speech recognition software, persistent communication errors can significantly impact the interpretation of radiology reports.
+Pre-filling a radiology report holds promise in mitigating reporting errors, and despite multiple efforts in literature to generate comprehensive medical reports, there lacks approaches that exploit the longitudinal nature of patient visit records in the MIMIC-CXR dataset.
+To address this gap, we propose to use longitudinal multi-modal data, i.e., previous patient visit CXR, current visit CXR, and the previous visit report, to pre-fill the ``findings'' section of the patient's current visit.
+We first gathered the longitudinal visit information for 26,625 patients from the MIMIC-CXR dataset, and created a new dataset called \textit{Longitudinal-MIMIC}.
+With this new dataset, a transformer-based model was trained to capture the multi-modal longitudinal information from patient visit records (CXR images + reports) via a cross-attention-based multi-modal fusion module and a hierarchical memory-driven decoder.
+In contrast to previous works that only uses current visit data as input to train a model, our work exploits the longitudinal information available to pre-fill the ``findings'' section of radiology reports.
+Experiments show that our approach outperforms several recent approaches.
+Code will be published at \url{https://github.com/CelestialShine/Longitudinal-Chest-X-Ray}.

 \keywords{Chest X-Rays \and Radiology reports \and Longitudinal data \and Report Pre-Filling \and Report Generation.}